Skip to content ↓

 What time does school start?

-The academy is open from 8am each morning.
-Pupils can access our free breakfast club in the main canteen 8:00am to 8:25am.
 A 5-minute movement bell will sound at 8:30am and pupils must arrive at their form room for 8:35am.

 Manchester City Council